 Film Review: The Rules of the Game (La Règle du jeu, 1939)

-Enthusiasm for The Rules of the Game among cinephiles can be best explained with its modern and polished visuals which makes it look like a film way ahead of its time.
-A lot of credit for that should go to slick black-and-white cinematography by Jean Bachelet and use of deep focus, innovative technique that would two years be put to even better use by Orson Welles in Citizen Kane.
-Renoir, who co-wrote script with Carl Koch, has also extensively used moving camera, especially in the scenes that take place within Robert chateau and follow large number of protagonists during their chaotic and humorous interactions.
+Enthusiasm for The Rules of the Game among cinephiles can be best explained by its modern and polished visuals, which make it look like a film way ahead of its time.
+A lot of credit for that should go to the slick black-and-white cinematography by Jean Bachelet and the use of deep focus, an innovative technique that would be put to even better use two years later by Orson Welles in Citizen Kane.
+Renoir, who co-wrote the script with Carl Koch, also extensively used a moving camera, especially in the scenes that take place within Robert’s chateau and follow a large number of protagonists during their chaotic and humorous interactions.
 He also shows great skill with rapid editing, especially during the hunt scene.

 RATING: 8/10 (+++)